Invertebrate: Classification

+An informal classification of invertebrates between macroinvertebrates, which can be seen with the naked eye, and microinvertebrates which cannot be seen by the unaided eye is used for convenience.
+The line is arbitrarily drawn at a length of about 1 mm.

 History

 The earliest animal fossils are of invertebrates.
 665-million-year-old fossils in the Trezona Formation at Trezona Bore, West Central Flinders, South Australia have been interpreted as being early sponges.
 Some paleontologists suggest that animals appeared much earlier, possibly as early as 1 billion years ago though they probably became multicellular in the Tonian.
 Trace fossils such as tracks and burrows found in the late Neoproterozoic Era indicate the presence of triploblastic worms, roughly as large (about 5 mm wide) and complex as earthworms.

 Around 453 MYA, animals began diversifying, and many of the important groups of invertebrates diverged from one another.
 Fossils of invertebrates are found in various types of sediment from the Phanerozoic.
 Fossils of invertebrates are commonly used in stratigraphy.

 Classification

 Carl Linnaeus divided these animals into only two groups, the Insecta and the now-obsolete Vermes (worms).
 Jean-Baptiste Lamarck, who was appointed to the position of "Curator of Insecta and Vermes" at the Muséum National d'Histoire Naturelle in 1793, both coined the term "invertebrate" to describe such animals and divided the original two groups into ten, by splitting Arachnida and Crustacea from the Linnean Insecta, and Mollusca, Annelida, Cirripedia, Radiata, Coelenterata and Infusoria from the Linnean Vermes.
 They are now classified into over 30 phyla, from simple organisms such as sea sponges and flatworms to complex animals such as arthropods and molluscs.